OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 		break
 ```

-The main program imports the class we wrote and creates an object `shiftRegister` using the class.
+The main program loads the class we wrote and creates a `shiftRegister` object.
 We then use that object to control our LEDs through the shift register.

 <!-- // create a class to abstract away all of the shift register operations